-When we look around the world right now we see a lot of anger, frustration, personal attacks and condemnation, division and separation.
-Left and right, people are being triggered by the values, beliefs and ideas of others.
-Buttons are being pushed as people lash out at one another to defend their views, make themselves right and the other person wrong.
+When we look around the world right now, we see a lot of anger, frustration, personal attacks and condemnation, division and separation.
+Left and right, people are being triggered by the values, beliefs, and ideas of others.
+Buttons are being pushed as people lash out at one another to defend their views and make themselves right and the other person wrong.
 What the heck is going on?
 Emotional triggers explained…

 What Is A Trigger?

 A trigger is anything that helps you bring to the surface or recall a traumatic memory from your past.
-It can be a word, an object, a person a behaviour or action, a sensation, a face, a place, or any situation or thing that causes you to feel unsettled or fearful.
-You might feel anxious, nervous, sick, hurt, or uneasy and not sure why.
+It can be a word, object, person, behaviour or action, sensation, face, place, or any situation or thing that causes you to feel unsettled or fearful.
+You might feel anxious, nervous, sick, hurt, uneasy and unsure why.
 But your subconscious mind knows, and it is trying to help you.

 We know we feel triggered by something or someone when we feel agitated, anxious or frustrated.
 We hold onto the situation and refuse to let it go.
 We react automatically with thoughts, emotions, words, actions or behaviours that we feel we cannot control.

-When someone is triggered or their buttons are pushed, the response can be viewed by others as irrational and even insane.
+When someone is triggered, the response can be viewed by others as irrational and even insane.

-To understand why triggers occur, we need to understand trauma and resolution of trauma.
+To understand why triggers occur, we need to understand trauma and the resolution of trauma.

-Trauma is the result of an unresolved incident caused by an overwhelming amount of physical, mental, emotional, relational or spiritual stress that exceeds the ability to cope with the distress.
+Trauma results from an unresolved incident caused by overwhelming physical, mental, emotional, relational or spiritual stress.
+The stress exceeds the ability to cope with the distress.

 To resolve is to solve a problem, end a difficulty or make a decision formally or with determination.

-Trauma can be created by an external event, situation, person, thing or condition that creates stress or distress.
-The level of tolerance of stress and distress and the ability to handle stress is different for everyone.
+Trauma can be created by an external event, situation, person, or condition that creates stress or distress.
+The tolerance of stress and distress and the ability to handle stress are different for everyone.
 What is enjoyable for one person, such as a roller coaster ride, might be terrifying for another.
 No wound or trauma is more or less valid or legitimate than another.

 What is trauma to one may or may not be trauma to another.

-Trauma is often created in childhood and can range from being born into the world, being yelled at for making a mess to being bullied or physically or sexually abused.
-Trauma is not only what exists and is experienced by an individual but also what is missing such as neglect and the absence of physical, mental, emotional, relational, and spiritual support.
+Trauma is often created in childhood and can range from being born into the world, being yelled at for making a mess, or being bullied or physically or sexually abused.
+Trauma is what exists and is experienced by an individual and what is missing, such as neglect and the absence of physical, mental, emotional, relational, and spiritual support.

 Separation From Trauma